-This PR campaign for my presentation netted key placements and standing-room-only crowd.
-PDF (link bel.) includes: release, pitch ltr, poster, blog post, & sel. press coverage.
+This PR campaign for my presentation netted key media placements and an overflow crowd.
+(Click to see > PDF with: press release, poster, pitch ltr, blog post, & sel. press coverage.)

 FOR IMMEDIATE RELEASE

 Contact: Adam Eisenstat firstname.lastname@example.org

 Hidden Lawrenceville: An Exhilarating Sphere of Living History

 January 16 at 7pm; McVey Auditorium, Canterbury Place Bldg.
 (1st fl.), 310 Fisk St.**